How to Handle Overlapping IPs and CIDR with AWS, Azure, and Google Clouds

 When IP overlap is encountered by organizations, most often, the overlap is not between the source and destination application IP address or the whole network range.
 The overlap issue is commonly between subnets in the networks.
 A subnet, as the name suggests, is a subset of the network’s IP range.
 When two networks have a subnet overlap, all the same issues surface making it impossible to connect using standard routing techniques.

-Again, the Aviatrix gateway’s intelligent mapping will alleviate the problems of subnet overlap.
+Again, the Aviatrix Gateway’s intelligent mapping will alleviate the problems of subnet overlap.

-Key Benefits of Aviatrix Gateway’s Mapping Solution
+Key Benefits of Using Aviatrix for Overlapping IPs

 The advantages of the above–mentioned solutions are: